Inherited and acquired disorders of primary and secondary hemostasis

 Germany

 Regulation of hemostasis is a key element of a healthy life.
 Inherited or acquired disorders of hemostasis can lead to increased bleeding and prolonged wound healing.
-Our research focuses on biochemical and molecular genetical characterization of inherited platelet disorders (IPDs), inherited von Willebrand disease and acquired von Willebrand syndrome to assess patients’ risk profiles and to optimize therapy.
+Our research focuses on biochemical and molecular genetic characterization of inherited platelet disorders (IPDs), inherited von Willebrand disease and acquired von Willebrand syndrome to assess patients’ risk profiles and to optimize therapy.
 Additionally, we have identified several novel disease-causing variants in various inherited platelet disorders.
 Our work also comprises basic research on murine and human septins (GTP-binding proteins) which are part of the cellular cytoskeleton and which seem to be involved in secretion and membrane processes.
 Our aim is to understand the impact of septins in platelet function and human disease.

 TEAM